jrialland/python-brain/README.md

 net = NeuralNetwork()

-#train the network with the real behavior the the XOR function
+#train the network with the real behavior of the XOR function
 net.train([
     ([0, 0], [0]),
     ([0, 1], [1]),